dayour/Durable-Copilot-Studio/samples/durable-task-sdks/java/function-chaining/README.md

 ## How to Run the Sample

-There are two ways to run this sample: locally or deployed to Azure.
+There are two ways to run this sample locally: locally or deployed to Azure.

 ### Running Locally